mohamedmahmoudahmed97/Data-Analyst-Portfolio/README.md

-# Data-Analyst-Portfolio
+# My Portfolio
-My Data Analyst portfolio with projects in Excel, SQL, Power BI, and Python
+My portfolio with projects in Excel, SQL, Power BI, and Python